If you’re looking for medium dog breeds between 20 and 40 pounds, you are SO in luck!

 - Temperament- Affectionate, gentle, intelligent, quiet and sensitive.

-Sadly, he is NOT hypoallergenic.
-FYI, if you DO get a Whippet, you’ll want to look into whippet collars or thick martingale collars.
+Sadly, they are NOT hypoallergenic.
+FYI, if you DO get a Whippet, you’ll want to look into Whippet collars or thick martingale collars.
 They have very long, thin necks that make traditional collars a bad fit…literally.

 10. Wire Fox Terrier